 What next?
 At the end of this course many students find it helpful to continue with a regular yoga practice, either in class or at home.
 If you would like to chat about suitable options, please let me know.
 Don’t feel ready?
 You’re welcome to attend the course again if you feel it would be helpful.

 Ready to book your space?

-Click here to book a space using Paypal or your debit card.
+Click here to book a space using your debit or credit card.